webplatform/docs/guides/advanced_selectors_guide/index.md

   content: "" "(" attr(href) ")";
 }</syntaxhighlight>

-This is a great technique to use in a print stylesheet, where you want to just show the URLs in the document rather than have them hidden inside links (useless on a printed page).
+This is a great technique to use in a print style sheet, where it is important to display the URLs in the document rather than have them hidden inside text links (which are useless on a printed page).

-You can also insert incremented numerical values after repeating elements (such as bullets or paragraphs) using the <code>counter()</code> function — this is explained in much more detail in [[http://dev.opera.com/articles/view/automatic-numbering-with-css-counters/ Automatic numbering with CSS counters]] by David Storey.
+You can also insert incremented numerical values after repeating elements (such as bullets or paragraphs) using the <code>counter()</code> function.
+This is explained in much more detail in the article titled [[http://dev.opera.com/articles/view/automatic-numbering-with-css-counters/ Automatic numbering with CSS counters]] by David Storey.

 These selectors are not supported in IE 7 or below.
-Also note that you shouldn't insert important information with CSS, or that content will be unavailable to assistive technologies or if a user chooses not to use your stylesheet.
-The golden rule is that CSS is for styling; HTML is for important content.
+Also note that you should not insert important information with CSS, because that content will be unavailable to assistive technologies.
+It will also be unavailable if a visitor chooses not to use the style sheet.
+The golden rule is that CSS rules are for styling; HTML is for displaying important content.

 === CSS3 pseudo-element double colon syntax ===

-Please note that the new CSS3 way of writing pseudo-elements is to use a double colon, e.g. <code>a::after { … }</code>, to set them apart from pseudo-classes.
+Please note that the new CSS3 way of writing pseudo-elements is to use a double colon, such as <code>a::after { … }</code>, to set them apart from pseudo-classes.
 You may see this sometimes in CSS.
-CSS3 however also still allows for single colon pseudo-elements, for the sake of backwards compatibility, and we would advise that you stick with this syntax for the time being.
+CSS3 however also still allows for single colon pseudo-elements, for the sake of backwards compatibility.
+For the immediate future, it is recommended to continue using the single colon syntax.
 |character dictates that this selector should select an <code>&lt;article&gt;</code> element whose <code>id</code> attribute value is a list of hyphen-separated values, but only if the leftmost one of those values is <code>english</code>_

 Note that these are not supported by IE8 and below_== Child selector ==